Note

 a simple LazyTensor.solve(b, alpha=1e-10)

-operation that can be used as follows:
+operation that we use as follows:

 x = torch.randn(M, D, requires_grad=True).type(tensor) # Random point cloud